Aunsiels/pyformlang/doc/usage.rst

 Finite Automata
 ===============

-pyformlang contains several finite automata, all of them being equivalent in the languages they can describe.
+Pyformlang contains several finite automata, all of them being equivalent in the languages they can describe.
 In general, the states have to be represented by a *pyformlang.finite_automaton.State* object and the symbols by a *pyformlang.finite_automaton.Symbol*.
 When the class is not ambiguous, raw values can also be used.
 In addition, epsilon transitions are elements of the class: *pyformlang.finite_automaton.Epsilon*.

+The finite-state automata are compatible with NetworkX.
+The function *to\_networkx* gives a MultiDiGraph representing the automaton.
+Besides, the function *write\_as\_dot* allows to save the automaton into a dot file, from which one can get a visual representation.

 Deterministic Automata
 ----------------------

 These represent deterministic automata, i.e. with only one possible next state possible at each stage and no epsilon transitions.
+Here, we give an example with explicit States and Symbols.

 .. code-block:: python